easymodeling/easy-modeling/README.md

 ## What is EasyModeling?

 EasyModeling is a Java [annotation processor][java-atp-link] that generates randomly populated objects for test use.
-It could save you from writing tedious code to prepare objects under test, making your unit tests clearer and more readable.
+It could save you from writing tedious code to prepare objects for tests, making your unit tests clearer and more readable.
 The idea of EasyModeling comes from Martin Fowler's blog [ObjectMother][object-mother-link].
 In addition to the concept of ObjectMother, EasyModeling also provides builders of your models so that you can easily customize generated objects for different test scenarios.

 [java-atp-link]: https://docs.oracle.com/javase/6/docs/technotes/guides/apt/index.html